Cable Management for Home Theater—Get Rid of that Spaghetti!

 You’d be surprised how many times I realize that a particular cable has outgrown its usefulness.
 I once went behind a piece of home theater furniture for a friend and found that he had connected every single audio output for his Blu-ray player to his AV receiver.
 While it may be true that you could need an analogue audio feed for a second Zone, he had analogue audio, digital audio (both coax and optical) as well as component video and HDMI.
 That’s 8 cables coming out the back of this simple Blu-ray player.
 I removed everything but the HDMI (he didn’t run a second zone), and the cables were considerably easier to organize.

 Cable Management Tip #6: Take Your Time

-Also, if you have a need to hide cables on a wall, this Omnimount Cable Management System may be just the trick.
+Also, if you have a need to hide cables on or in a wall, we’ve got an article to help you out with that.